List of nobles and magnates within the Holy Roman Empire in the 13th century: Lords with imperial immediacy

-The Holy Roman empire was essentially a confederacy of rulers who theoretically owed allegiance to the Emperor who was elected from the 7 prince-electors Prince-elector.
+The Holy Roman empire was essentially a confederacy of rulers who theoretically owed allegiance to the Emperor who was elected from the 7 prince-electors.
 From the start of the 13th century there was a dispute between the House of Welf and the House of Hohenstaufen over who was the rightful ruler of the empire which resulted in a fractured empire for most of the 13th century.
 The main political players within the Holy Roman Empire were the prince-electors, anointed kings, princes, and other palatine lords who wielded large amounts of influence on their vassals and also their smaller neighbors.
 They were also direct vassals of the emperor himself and possessed palatine powers.
 The regions listed are purely for contextualization and do not reflect exactly how the medieval world would have necessarily made their provincial divisions.
 The regions are alphabetically ordered and the princes are listed in order of precedence.